nemoarchive/documentation/download_restricted.md

 Restricted NeMO data is now available through Google Cloud Platform (GCP).
 There are two mechanisms for access, web interface and command line.

-**NeMO data is requester pays**, therefore downloading by either mechanism requires the use of a Google billing account.
-In order to avoid incurring large charges for data download, we strongly recommend that you run data analyses on GCP if possible.
+**NeMO data is requester pays, therefore downloading by either mechanism requires the use of a Google billing account.
+In order to avoid incurring large charges for data download, we strongly recommend that you run data analyses on GCP if possible.**

 &nbsp;